Free Camping near Needles, CA

 Pros and Cons

-Pros: Super-easy access, right off the highway, plenty of room during the week and weekends, excellent Verizon 4G signal, completely free, no flying insects, rats or mice, quite clean despite how popular it is.
+Pros: Super-easy access, right off the highway, plenty of room during the week and weekends, excellent Verizon 4G signal, completely free, no flying insects, rats or mice, great sunsets.

-Cons: noise from the highway is noticeable, some trash can be seen lying around, access road can get bumpy and rutted
+Cons: noise from the highway is noticeable, some trash can be seen lying around close to the highway, but cleans up further into Snaggletooth, access road can get bumpy and rutted

 None.
 The town of Needles is 20 miles to the north and offers groceries, hardware, fuel, and RV parks for dumping and refilling.